Pylons/akhet/docs/index.rst

-**pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that configures the model and other things similar but not identical to Pylons 1.
-If follows the philosophy of "make the simple things simple and the complex things possible".
+**pyramid_sqla** is a library for Pyramid_ applications using SQLAlchemy_, and an application template that brings some of Pylons 1's features to Pyramid.

-Version 0.1 is an initial proof-of-concept release; the API is subject to change depending on user feedback.
-The goal is a 1.0 release before Pyramid 1.0.
+Version 0.1 is the intial alpha release for community testing and feedback.
+The goal is a 1.0 release in time for Pyramid 1.0.
+API compatibility between versions is not guaranteed at this early stage.

 .. _SQLAlchemy: http://sqlalchemy.org/
 .. _Pyramid: http://docs.pylonshq.com/pyramid/dev/